Event Neural Networks

 \section{Related Work}

-\firstparagraph{Efficient neural networks.} There have been many attempts to reduce the high computational cost of neural networks, including architectures that require fewer parameters and arithmetic operations \cite{redmon2016You,liu2016SSD,iandola2016SqueezeNet,lin2017Focal,howard2017MobileNets,zhang2018ShuffleNet}.
-Another branch of research uses lower precision networks to achieve computation savings \cite{courbariaux2015BinaryConnect,rastegari2016XNORNet,hwang2014Fixedpoint,vanhoucke2011Improving}.
+\paragraphtitle{Efficient Neural Networks.} There are numerous methods for reducing the computational cost of neural networks.
+Many architectures have been designed to require fewer parameters and arithmetic operations~\cite{howard2017MobileNets,iandola2016SqueezeNet,lin2017Focal,liu2016SSD,redmon2016You,zhang2018ShuffleNet}.
+Another line of work uses low-precision arithmetic to achieve computation savings~\cite{courbariaux2015BinaryConnect,hwang2014Fixedpoint,rastegari2016XNORNet,vanhoucke2011Improving}.
 Our approach is complementary to both architecture- and precision-based efficiency methods.
 These methods reduce the cost of inference on a single time step, whereas EvNets eliminate repetitive computation between multiple time steps.
-Pruning algorithms~\cite{lecun1989Optimal,hassibi1992Second,han2015Learning,li2017Pruning} remove redundant neurons or synapses during training to improve efficiency.
-Instead of pruning universally redundant neurons, an EvNet ignores temporally redundant neurons (those without significant changes over time) adaptively for each input.
+Pruning algorithms~\cite{han2015Learning,hassibi1992Second,lecun1989Optimal,li2017Pruning} remove redundant neurons or synapses during training to improve efficiency.
+Instead of pruning universally redundant neurons, an EvNet adaptively ignores temporally redundant neurons.

-Adaptive models modify their computation to suit the difficulty of each inference.
-Many approaches require custom tailoring for each network architecture \cite{veit2018Convolutional,wu2018BlockDrop,teerapittayanon2016BranchyNet,xu2020ApproxDet}.
-In contrast, EvNets work with virtually any network architecture and require no retraining.
-Other adaptive models vary the input image size based on the instance difficulty\cite{chin2019AdaScale,yang2020Resolution}.
-These methods are only useable with networks whose inputs are resizable (\eg, images).
-EvNets are a general approach that can take any input type, including abstract feature vectors with no spatial dimensions.
+\paragraphskip \paragraphtitle{Adaptive Networks.} Adaptive models modify their computation based on the input to suit the difficulty of each inference.
+Prior approaches consider an ensemble of sub-networks~\cite{huang2016deep,veit2018Convolutional}, equip a network with multiple exits~\cite{huang2017multi,teerapittayanon2016BranchyNet}, select the input resolution at inference time~\cite{chin2019AdaScale,meng2020ar,yang2020Resolution}, or dynamically choose the feature resolution~\cite{wu2019liteeval}.
+These methods are designed for image recognition tasks and do not explore temporal redundancy.
+Further, many require custom tailoring or re-training for each task and architecture.
+In contrast, EvNets can be readily integrated into many existing architectures and do not require re-training.